tincerti/tincerti.github.io/_pages/about.md

 {% comment %}

+I am an Assistant Professor in the Department of Political Science at the University of Amsterdam.

+My research has been covered by outlets such as the *New Yorker*, *The Washington Post*, and the *Royal Statistical Society of Great Britain*.

+I typically use field experiments or original data collection and observational econometrics in my research.

  Welcome to my website!
 I am a Postdoctoral Fellow at the Harvard University Weatherhead Center for International Affairs, where I am an affiliate of the [Program on U.S.-Japan Relations](https://programs.wcfia.harvard.edu/us-japan) and the [Research Cluster on Business & Government](https://projects.iq.harvard.edu/wrc22-business-and-government).